We Asked, You Answered : Key Takeaways From Our Clair Obscur: Expedition 33 Player Survey

 💬Players Feedback Highlights

-- “Not sure if it's just my mental state, but the opening 30 minutes made me ugly cry”
+• “Not sure if that’s just my mental state but first 30 minutes made me ugly cry”

 II.
 Combat Design & Gameplay: